 2. What conventions or set-pieces typify

 utopian genre?
-One possibility: origin
+One possibility:

 story when Utopus separates the island from the mainland.

 3. Utopia's most threatening reforms may be abolition

 of private property, and reshaping of family relations.
 Are these two

 proposals related?
 Is family a form of property?